-(3) Movie-style generation aims to create cinematic content by stitching multiple chunks with different scenes and styles, while maintaining a coherent global narrative or theme.
-Methods~\citep{dalal2025one,zhao2024moviedreamer,wu2025moviebench,xiao2025captain} resemble film editing, combining diverse shots into a single coherent video guided by chunk-level text descriptions.

-\paragraph{Block diffusion} (semi-autoregressive or chunk-by-chunk diffusion) decodes long sequences in blocks: within each block the model performs iterative diffusion denoising, while across blocks it conditions on previously generated content via KV caches.
+\textit{Autoregressive diffusion model} decodes long sequences in blocks: within each block the model performs iterative diffusion denoising, while across blocks it conditions on previously generated content via KV caches.
 This paradigm has been explored in both text and video.
-In language modeling, BD3-LM \citep{arriola2025block} and SSD-LM \citep{han2022ssd} demonstrate that blockwise diffusion can combine bidirectional refinement within a block with efficient, variable-length decoding through cached context across blocks.
-In video generation, related formulations adopt chunk-wise diffusion with causal conditioning to interpolate between pure diffusion (e.g. DiT-style bidirectional attention without KV caching) and AR (variable-length decoding with KV caching but weaker visual fidelity and limited parallelism).
-Representative systems include MAGI-1 \citep{teng2025magi}, Self Forcing \citep{huang2025self}, CausVid \citep{yin2025causvid}, ViD-GPT~\citep{gao2024vid}, and SkyReels-V2 \citep{chen2025skyreels}, which condition each new chunk on past chunks to extend temporal horizons while retaining diffusion’s denoising quality within a chunk.

-Despite progress, block diffusion methods remain constrained by KV cache–induced errors, limited scalability, and the lack of long video datasets and coherence-aware metrics.
-We address these gaps with (1) BlockVid, a framework featuring semantic sparse KV cache, Block Forcing, and tailored noise scheduling to enhance long-range coherence, and (2) LV-Bench, a benchmark of 1,000 minute-long videos with metrics for evaluating temporal consistency.
+In language modeling, BD3-LM~\cite{arriola2025block} and SSD-LM~\cite{han2022ssd} demonstrate that block-wise diffusion can combine bidirectional refinement within a block with efficient, variable-length decoding through cached context across blocks.
+In video generation, related formulations adopt autoregressive diffusion with causal conditioning to interpolate between pure diffusion (e.g., DiT-style bidirectional attention without KV caching) and AR (variable-length decoding with KV caching but weaker visual fidelity and limited parallelism).
+Representative models include MAGI-1~\cite{teng2025magi}, Self Forcing~\cite{huang2025self}, Self-Forcing++~\cite{cui2025self}, Rolling Forcing~\cite{liu2025rolling}, Deep Forcing~\cite{yi2025deep}, StreamDiffusionV2~\cite{feng2025streamdiffusionv2}, PAVDM~\cite{xie2025progressive}, LongLive~\cite{yang2025longlive}, CausVid~\cite{yin2025causvid}, SkyReels-V2~\cite{chen2025skyreels}, and Infinity-RoPE~\cite{yesiltepe2025infinity}, etc, which condition each new block on past blocks to extend temporal horizons while retaining diffusion’s denoising quality within a block.
+Despite progress, autoregressive diffusion models remain constrained by long-horizon information loss, KV cache–induced errors, and the lack of interactive long video benchmarks.
+We address these gaps with (1) \textit{BIFE}, a framework featuring semantic sparse KV cache and Block Forcing to enhance long-range interactive generation, and (2) \textit{InterVBench}, a benchmark of 1,000 minute-long videos with block-level interactive prompts for evaluation.